Chart Color Schemes

 Infrastructure

-Buxton has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+Buxton has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified one major project likely impacting the region: Tahmoor South Coal Project, Maldon to Dombarton Freight Rail Line, Outer Sydney Metropolitan Correctional Precinct, and South Pacific Offshore Wind Project are key initiatives, with the following list detailing those most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified one major project that may impact this region.
+Key projects include Tahmoor South Coal Project, Maldon to Dombarton Freight Rail Line, Outer Sydney Metropolitan Correctional Precinct, and South Pacific Offshore Wind Project.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.